jon-adams/android-vend-a-kata/README.md

 ## Usage

 * Open the provided Android Studio project, or do the following with the standard gradle equivalent commands
-* Run the `vend` configuration in an emulator or device running Android 7+
+* Run the `app` configuration in an emulator or device running Android 7+

 ### Automated tests

-* Run the `vend integration` configuration for running the integration tests
+* Run the usual gradle Android test tasks (`test`, etc.) from the command line, or use Android Studio and right-click under the app `/java` path and either the androidTest (integration) or test (unit) structures to run the appropriate tests

 ## Kata requirements